mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 between the participants and the number of on-chain events.
 In this proposal, these are both 1, which is optimal.

+Because there are fewer independent steps, there are fewer failure modes for the swap -- places where one party can conduct part of the protocol and then change their mind, which then require failsafe mechanisms to help the other party recover their escrowed funds.
+For comparison see "Bitcoin Monero Cross-chain Atomic Swaps" and "Lightning Network Overview".

 Privacy is also a key consideration.
 In this proposal, the first party sends only a `SignedContingentInput`, so the second party does not learn their public address, only what they propose to trade and for how much.
 The first party does not learn anything about the second participant except that they executed the trade.